Python Guidelines

 Our standard Python code checkers in all repositories include:

-• mypy - type hinting
+• mypy - type checking

 These tools should be used during development and are run automatically in Github Actions during CI.
 They are all included in the template repositories listed above, and have integrations for common code editors to allow automatic checking and reformatting during development.

 The linters are usually run together with the make lint command in a project’s Makefile.
-See the template repositories for examples.

 Dependencies